alex-ren/teaching/source/cs320_concept_programming_language_2014_fall/sec8/content.rst

 Type theory was invented by Bertrand Russell as a solution to his own well-known paradox, which cast doubt on the foundations of mathematics upon its discovery.
-The problem posed by the paradox is essentially: given a set of all sets that do not contain themselves, does that set contain itself?
-Type theory resolves this issue by classifying the members of sets according to some type, and in such a system a set definition like this one is not permissible.
+The problem posed by the paradox is essentially

+  Given a set of all sets that do not contain themselves, does that set contain itself?

+Type theory resolves
+this issue by classifying the members of sets according to some type, and in such a system a set definition like this one is not permissible.